sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

 #### Metadata Cache: `.project_cache/metadata_cache`
-When a pod target has changed, we only want to regenerate that specific target without having to also regenerate its dependencies if they remain unchanged.
-The metadata cache is responsible for storing the necessary metadata such that when a pod target is regenerated, we can construct and wire up its target dependencies again since regenerating the project will create one from scratch.
+When a pod target has changed, we only want to regenerate the specific project it belongs to without having to also regenerate its dependencies.
+The metadata cache is responsible for storing the necessary metadata such that when a pod target is regenerated, we can construct and wire up its target dependencies again.

-_Note: A future optimization could involve only opening up the project and selectively updating the properties that have changed.
-This would go along with updating the `TargetCacheKey` key_difference method to return more symbols (i.e. `:build_settings` or `:target_dependencies`)_
+_Note: A future optimization could involve only opening up the project and selectively updating the properties that have changed instead of regenerating it from scratch.
+This would go along with updating the `TargetCacheKey` `key_difference` method to return more specific symbols (i.e. `:build_settings` or `:target_dependencies`)_

 ##### `TargetMetadata`
-The `TargetMetadata` contains information needed to recreate itself as a target dependency for a parent target.
+The `TargetMetadata` contains the properties needed to recreate a target dependency for a parent target.
 This includes:
 - The native target UUID.
 - Container project path.